stonewell/libemacsheadlesss/README.md

-# libneovimheadlesss
+# libemacsheadless
-create a dynamic library of neovim to run neovim in headless ode for emacs-headless
+create a dynamic library provide functionality for emacs-headless